Signs include severe tooth pain, prolonged sensitivity to hot or cold, or swelling. An X-ray is required for confirmation.

 -

-How long does the pain from a root canal last?
+How long does a root canal take?